rainbowtrekkers Widdersdorf

 4. Activities

-In Widdersdorf we follow the educational approach of a partially-open concept.
-This means for us that we are in the process of opening up to all sides.
-The home groups enable the children to move around at certain times within a rather closed system and to open the doors at certain times.
-For the children, opening means getting to know and exploring their institution with all its functional rooms across groups.
-Throughout the day, activities or even projects are offered that are adapted to the needs, situations and the individual development level of the children.
+In Widdersdorf we follow the pedagogical approach of the partially open concept.
+For us, this means that we are in the process of opening up to all sides.
+At the moment, we work with core groups that allow the children to move within a rather closed system at certain times and to open the doors at certain times.
+Opening the doors means for the children to get to know and explore their facility with all rooms across the groups.
+Throughout the day, activities and projects are offered that are adapted to the children’s needs, situations, and individual stage of development.

 4.1 Pedagogical work